 Google Search Results on the words: asperger's syndrome.

 This disorder can result in impulsive decisions and behavior, extreme irritability, and paranoia.
 There is a high risk of suicide in people who have this disorder due to the impulsivity and the despair when a sufferer has a recurrence of depression.
-It is the kind of disorder where people act before they think.
+It is the kind of disorder where people may act before they think things through.

 Information on Bipolar disorder at the National Institute of Mental Health